SoftFluent/CodeFluent-Entities-Documentation/getting-started/generate_your_data_layers.md

 ![](img/generate-your-data-layers-02.png)

-Build your CodeFluent entities model and see the generated T-SQL scripts.
+Build your CodeFluent entities model and have a loot at the generated T-SQL scripts.

 ![](img/generate-your-data-layers-04.png)